mit-orcd/orcd-docs-edit/docs/software/R.md

 ## R with Conda

 Conda is a package manager commonly used for Python, but is compatible with R and can be very useful for installing packages.
 This can be helpful when the packages you need have specific dependency requirements.
-Because of these benefits, **Conda is our recommended process for using R on the cluster.**
+Because of these benefits, **Conda is our recommended process for using R on the cluster.** You can find more information on Conda in the [Python software section](python.md#conda-environments).

 When you create a Conda environment, you can specify exactly the packages you need.
 First, you'll need to load a pre-installed Conda module.
 There are multiple available, but we recommend Miniforge: